The United Church of Clinton Scroll Down the page to see July 5th bulletin

 Support Our Church’s Local Community Meal Mission!

 The United Church of Clinton is committed to nourishing our community through a monthly pizza meal at the WHEAT Community Cafe.
-Each month, our congregation generously provides a delicious dinner featuring pizza, caesar salad, and cookies – all at a cost of over $200!
+Each month, our congregation generously provides a delicious dinner featuring pizza, Caesar salad, and cookies – all at a cost of over $200!

 How You Can Help